Singapore Laws: List of 21 Weird Laws in Singapore

 Importing or Selling the Chewing Gum is Forbidden

-This is a well-known rule in Singapore that started in 1992.
-It’s called the Regulation of Imports and Exports (Chewing Gum).
-According to it, bringing chewing gum into Singapore is not allowed, and if you do, you might have to pay a fine of up to SGD 100,000 or go to jail for up to two years.
-If it happens again, the fine goes up to SGD 200,000, and you could be in jail for up to 3 years.
+This is a well-known rule under Singapore Laws that started in 1992.
+It falls under the Regulation of Imports and Exports (Chewing Gum), which prohibits bringing chewing gum into Singapore.
+Violating this law can result in a fine of up to SGD 100,000 or imprisonment for up to two years.
+A repeat offense increases the fine to SGD 200,000, with a possible jail term of up to three years.

-There’s also a law called the Sale of Food (Prohibition of Chewing Gum) Regulations according to which you can’t sell or advertise chewing gum in Singapore.
-If you break this rule, you might have to pay a fine of up to SGD 2,000.
-These rules only apply to specific types of chewing gum, if it’s an ‘oral dental gum,’ then it’s okay.
+Additionally, the Sale of Food (Prohibition of Chewing Gum) Regulations makes it illegal to sell or advertise chewing gum in Singapore.
+Breaking this rule can lead to a fine of up to SGD 2,000.
+However, these laws apply only to specific types of chewing gum—oral dental gum is an exception and is permitted.

 Do Not Connect With Someone Else’s Wifi